Apteco/py-apteco/docs/source/reference/topics/session.rst

 Session-related tasks
 =====================

-.. currentmodule:: apteco.session
+.. currentmodule:: apteco

 Creating a session
 ------------------

-To create a session, call the :class:`login` function with the appropriate credentials.
+To create a session, call the :func:`login` function with the appropriate credentials.
 You will then be asked to enter your password in the terminal (which won't be echoed) or if this isn't possible, a pop-up box will appear for it.
-To give your password directly instead, use the :class:`login_with_password` function which takes your password as an argument to the function call.
+To give your password directly instead, use the :func:`login_with_password` function which takes your password as an argument to the function call.

 Both these functions return an authenticated :class:`Session` object